Cosmicflows-4: TRGB

 While several groups have been involved with TRGB studies, with a partial literature given above, all results reported in {\it Cosmicflows} have been drawn from data in the HST archives and analyzed in a uniform way with our standard procedures \citep{2009AJ....138..332J, 2021AJ....162...80A}.
 Proceeding from {\it Cosmicflows-2} to $-3$ to $-4$, our collection of TRGB distances has grown from 297 to 384 to 489.
 Ninety percent of galaxies brighter than $M_B = -13$ within 10 Mpc now have distance estimates with 5\% accuracy.
 This material has given rise to population studies of individual systems \citep{2017MNRAS.464.2281M, 2017MNRAS.469L.113K}, to studies of the grouping properties of galaxies \citep{2017ApJ...843...16K}, and to studies of local filamentary structure and motions \citep{2017ApJ...850..207S, 2019ApJ...880...52A}.

-The histogram of TRGB candidates with systemic velocity is seen in Figure~\ref{fig:hist_trgb_ceph}.
+The histogram of TRGB candidates with systemic velocity can be seen in Figure~\ref{fig:hist_trgb_ceph}.
 Given that most of the TRGB systems are within 10~Mpc because of the single orbit capabilities of HST, these candidates are mostly to be found in the restricted sector of the sky of our home Local Sheet \citep{2008ApJ...676..184T}.

-The zero point of our TRGB distances had been established in our previous publications with the study by \citet{2007ApJ...661..815R}.
-That calibration followed from the identification of the Horizontal Branch in five Local Group galaxies (Sculptor, Fornax, and NGC~185 spheroidals, the irregular IC~1613, and the spiral M33) assuming the Horizontal Branch absolute magnitude found by \citet{2000ApJ...533..215C} and the implications for the absolute magnitude of the TRGB drawn from those systems.
-More recent calibrations of the TRGB zero point have lead to some dispute \citep{2017ApJ...835...28J, 2017AJ....154...51M, 2019ApJ...882...34F, 2019ApJ...886...61Y, 2020ApJ...891...57F}.
-It is a specific concern that the stellar trigonometric parallax underpinning of Horizontal Branch absolute magnitudes, and hence the entire Population~II distance ladder, is a product of Hipparcos satellite observations from the previous millennium.
-Information from Gaia satellite is emerging that indicate that a zero point re-scaling is in order.
+The zero-point of our TRGB distances had been established in our previous publications with the study by \citet{2007ApJ...661..815R}.
+That calibration followed from the identification of the HB in five Local Group galaxies (Sculptor, Fornax, and NGC~185 spheroidals, the irregular IC~1613, and the spiral M33) assuming the HB absolute magnitude found by \citet{2000ApJ...533..215C} and the implications for the absolute magnitude of the TRGB drawn from those systems.
+More recent calibrations of the TRGB zero-point have led to some dispute \citep{2017ApJ...835...28J, 2017AJ....154...51M, 2019ApJ...882...34F, 2019ApJ...886...61Y, 2020ApJ...891...57F}.
+It is a specific concern that the stellar trigonometric parallax underpinning of HB absolute magnitudes, and hence the entire Population~II distance ladder, is a product of Hipparcos satellite observations from the previous millennium.
+Information from Gaia satellite is emerging that indicates that a zero-point rescaling is in order.
 Attention will be given to this matter in \S \ref{sec:zp}.